skarzhevskyy/nexus-repository-cleanup/README.md

 Nexus Repository Manager’s built-in Cleanup Policies do not support filtering by “never downloaded” artifacts, and the upcoming Nexus versions may deprecate Groovy scripting.
 This project fills that gap by providing:

 - **Declarative configuration**: Define cleanup rules in YAML.
-- **Code-driven**: Manage policies alongside your CI/CD pipeline or Kubernetes Jobs.
+- **Code-driven**: Manage policies alongside the CI/CD pipeline or Kubernetes Jobs.
 - **REST API integration**: Works with Nexus OSS or Pro over HTTP(S).
 - **Extensible filters**: Out-of-the-box support for “never downloaded,” age, and more.